 - Register with the San Francisco Office of Short-Term Rentals

 - Pay a registration fee

 - Keep compliance records

-Only those owners or tenants who do personally live in the unit as their principal place of residence can rent that unit on a short-term basis.
+Only those owners or tenants who personally live in the unit as their principal place of residence can rent that unit on a short-term basis.

 Charged With Violating Short-Term Rental Regulations?
 We Can Help.